marshall62/dmart-api/docs/instructions.md

 set MONGO_DATASOURCE environment var and run uvicorn main:app --reload

+OR

 ./serve.sh   will do the above.

+## Troubleshooting Mongo DB

+Load the dmart.postman_collection.json into Postman for testing API

+I'm using cloud.mongodb.com and login with my google id.

+When running my local API it sometimes fails to connect to the mongodb.
+Here is background info:

+Line 41 of main.py is a callback that connects to mongodb when fastapi launches.

+Test the function that connects (mongod.connect_db):
+ - venv/bin/activate
+ - export MONGO_DATASOURCE=<value>
+ - python3
+ - import mongod
+ - mongod.test_query()
+ - Expect to see that it shows the configuration object

+Make sure the MONGO_DATASOURCE environment variable is correctly set to the above URI (when running in PyCharm it should be set in the run/debug config)

+Launch MongoDB Compass Desktop App and Connect Using the URI above (it's saved) View the artworks collection

 ## Debugging the python API with VSCode